 The course will focus on the upstream, midstream, some downstream operations, and oilfield services.
-The course will cover oil and gas financial accounting, reporting and auditing issues.
-It will address the application of standards set by the Financial Accounting Standards Boards, and regulations established by the Securities and Exchange Commission.
-It will be led by professionals in Oil & Gas Accounting from both Oil & Gas Companies as well as CPA firms.
+In addition, we will focus on the impact of shale oil and gas production and their decline curves as well as hedging operations, LNG, domestic agreements, and international agreements.
+Also, internal audit and technology issues will be covered.
+The sessions will be led by professionals in Oil & Gas Accounting from both Oil & Gas Companies as well as CPA firms.